Planning a Trip to Key West?

 Eaton Street Seafood Market is centrally located in the waterfront area of Old Town, not far from our favorite Island City House, as well as Pepe’s, Half Shell Raw Bar, Waterfront Market, Schooner Wharf Bar, Blue, and Paradise Café.
 We buy locally caught Key West pinks (shrimp), tuna, hogfish (a don’t-miss rarity), grouper, snapper, and the ultimate delicacy-stone crabs.
 Along with the Key’s best and freshest seafood is a nice array of all the compliments your gang will need for the ultimate Key West tropical feast.

-Eaton Street Seafood Market owners Sean and Andrea ice fish for us for our trips to Naples-a nice convenience.
+Eaton Street Seafood Market owner Sean ices fish for us for our trips to Naples-a nice convenience.
 Just one stop at Easton Street Seafood Market will convince you that you have chosen wisely to vacation in America’s only tropical island, just 90 miles from Cuba.

-And when looking to rent in Key West, ask your realtor to set you up so that you can walk to Seven Fish, The Good Life, Michaels, Café Marquesa, and Sarah Beth’s, as well as to my group above.
+And when looking to rent in Key West, ask your realtor to set you up so that you can walk to Sarah Beth’s, as well as to my group above.
 You will not need a car for your tropical getaway in America’s Southernmost City.

 (A catchy name for Key West’s best, by a country mile, organic pit stop for breakfast, lunch, afternoon pick-me-up, or early evening-on-the-run light dinner.)
 The organic hand-pressed juices are unmatched.
 The vitalizing salads, nourishing bowls (like Key West Coconut Curry), and wraps (like Organic Chicken Salad) are delicious.
 Also on tap are one-of-a-kind power breakfasts (like the organic 3 Egg Omelet or homemade granola), the No Moo (no kidding) Ice Cream, or the awesome smoothies (like the Happy Monkey).
 Makes me ravenous just writing about it!
 OK, so you can see we’re on board and just about as bias as one can be.

-And if you are in town as a homeowner or renter, the icing on the cake is Sunday’s organic farmer’s market at Help Yourself.
+And if you are in town as a homeowner or renter, the icing on the cake is Sunday’s organic farmer’s market at Date & Thyme.
 Stuff goes fast, so get there early.
-And you might even run into Jimmy Buffet, whose Shrimp Boat Sound Studios is just down the street on the wharf next to Key West’s best outside music venue Schooner Bar (noon ‘till late).
+And you might even run into Jimmy Buffett, whose Shrimp Boat Sound Studios is just down the street on the wharf next to Key West’s best outside music venue Schooner Bar (noon ‘till late).
 Have fun.

 Dick in Front of B.O.’s Fishwagon